Emil Sutovsky: Olympiad career

 Sutovsky represented Israel in nine Chess Olympiads from 1996 to 2014.
 In the 2010 Chess Olympiad he took the gold medal for the best individual performance on board two and showed the highest TPR (Tournament Performance Rating) of 2895, among all the participants of the Olympiad.

 Playing style

 Sutovsky's uncompromising style has attracted a lot of attention: his sacrificial victory over Ilya Smirin in the 2002 Israeli Chess Championship was voted the best game of issue 86 of Chess Informant, and his victory over Daniel Gormally at Gibraltar 2005 earned him the prize for best game.
 This game was highly praised by FIDE World Champion Viswanathan Anand, who picked this game as the best chess game he had ever seen.
 Since 2006, he has his own column − "Jeu créateur" ("Creative chess") in major French chess magazine Europe Échecs.

 Sutovsky virtually always plays 1.e4 with White, occasionally testing unfashionable or old-fashioned openings such as the Two Knights Defence, the King's Gambit, and the Scotch Game.
 With Black, he usually plays the Grünfeld Defence or King's Indian Defence against 1.d4, and Sicilian Defence or Ruy Lopez against 1.e4.

+Sutovsky speaks five languages and occasionally participates in trivia contests.